 Nonclustered indexes are more suitable for tables whose values change frequently.

 From the discussion, it is clear how clustered and nonclustered indexes are different.
+Let’s summarize here the difference between clustered and nonclustered indexes.

-For more information on SQL indexing and its usage, join the SQL certification course online at JanBask Training and master the database concepts thoroughly.
+It is very important for you to know these differences because these days the difference between non clustered and nonclustered columnstore index is one of the most frequently asked questions of an interview related to any SQL related job profile.
+What is the For more information on SQL indexing and its usage, join the SQL certification course online at JanBask Training and master the database concepts thoroughly.

 A dynamic, highly professional, and a global online training course provider committed to propelling the next generation of technology learners with a whole new way of training experience.